The ATS Rejection Myth

 Key ATS Terms Explained

-- Knockouts: Eligibility filters for things like work authorization or required certifications.
+- Knockout questions: Filters used for essential requirements such as work authorization or required certifications.

 Where the ATS Rejection Myth Comes From